 This opens a whole new horizon for knee surgeons and their patients.
 Long term follow up is still desirable, but patients have been followed up now to in excess of four years with no evidence of knee detrimental reaction.
 If the internal brace is excessively tightened there is some crepe within the fibre tape itself measuring up to 3mm if loaded at 300 newtons.
 There also is a potential for some modest slippage past the swivel lock fixation in the tibia which could result in compensatory rebalancing.
 The knee however, is always tensioned gently in full extension to prevent any over constraint.

 Patients have witnessed much improved outcomes, less pain, less swelling and less muscle wasting, plus an early return to work or sport.
 Most significantly, ACL repair and internal bracing does not in any way preclude a standard ACL reconstruction being carried out if the soft tissues fail to heal adequately.
-On the first thirty patients followed through, only one patient has actually required a definitive ACL reconstruction in the traditional manner.

 The video below shows the accelerated recovery of elite athlete Gemma Sole following reconstruction of her cruciate ligament with an Internal Brace.

 Patellar dislocation is a frequent problem, but 70% can be corrected by proximal soft tissue realignment.
 If the tissues are not considered adequate, then hamstrings are often harvested as formal patello femoral reconstruction is carried out.
 This causes donor site morbidity and also places dead tissue over the patellofemoral ligament which has to be protected during its period of remodelling and revascularisation.
 This can result in irritation, muscle wasting, and wound complications.